ijl/gossamer/README.md

-Your testing machine will need [Pillow's](https://github.com/python-imaging/Pillow) system-level dependencies for PNG support (namely `zlib1g-dev`, on Ubuntu, and Python dev).
+Your testing machine will need [Pillow's](https://github.com/python-imaging/Pillow) system-level dependencies for PNG support.
 Gossamer can then be installed from PyPi with `pip install gossamerui`.

 On that machine or another accessible to it you will need [Selenium Server](http://docs.seleniumhq.org/download/) installed and